-Actor Allu Arjun arrested in film premiere stampede case
+Hours after arrest, actor Allu Arjun gets interim bail in film premiere stampede case

 Arjun, his team and the theatre management were booked after a woman died in the stampede at the premiere of his film ‘Pushpa 2’.

-Actor Allu Arjun was arrested by the Hyderabad Police on Friday in connection with the death of a woman in a stampede at the premiere of his film Pushpa 2 at Sandhya Theatre earlier this month, The News Minute reported.
+The Telangana High Court on Friday granted actor Allu Arjun a four-week interim bail, hours after he was arrested by the Hyderabad Police in connection with the death of a woman in a stampede at the premiere of his film Pushpa 2 at Sandhya Theatre earlier this month, The Indian Express reported.

+A trial court had remanded Arjun to 14-day judicial custody earlier in the day.

-The actor was taken into custody from his residence at around noon and questioned by the police, The Hindu reported.
+He had been taken into custody from his residence at around noon and was questioned by the police, The Hindu reported.

 The police had on December 5 filed a case against Arjun, his security team and the management of the venue after the death of the 35-year-old woman.
 The stampede occurred on the evening of December 4.